gojiplus/pysum/README.rst

 Output
 ~~~~~~

-The output is a xlsx, html, or markdown file.
+The output is an xlsx, html, or markdown file.
 For numeric columns, it
 reports mean, standard deviation, minimum, maximum, median, IQR, Number
 of distinct values, Percentage that are valid, and Percentage missing,
 by default.